 - You can work for a publishing house and edit books of authors who signed up with that publishing house.

 - You can be an editor for a major magazine or news outlet (online and print).

-- You can be a senior editor, which means you would be commissioning stories from writers, managing deadlines, and working on the general editing strategy.
+- You can be a senior editor, which means you would commission stories from writers, manage deadlines, and work on the general editing strategy.